Les plantes qui purifient l’air : choisir, placer, entretenir - Verdeia

 In other words, a well-thought-out urban jungle becomes a wellness ritual as much as a gesture for indoor air.

-Plants complement daily airing and reducing pollution sources (fresh paint, solvents, sprays, scented candles), they do not replace them.
+Plants complement daily airing and reducing pollution sources (fresh paint, solvents, sprays, scented candles); they do not replace them.

 2. What they do (and what they don’t do)

-- Light humidification: through transpiration, useful during heating periods when the air is too dry.
+• Light humidification: through transpiration, useful during heating periods when the air is too dry.

-- Psychological effect: reduced perceived stress, better concentration, visually “softer” temperature.
+• Psychological effect: reduced perceived stress, better concentration, visually “softer” temperature.

-- Chlorophytum (Spider plant) — tolerant, perfect hanging near an east or bright north-facing window.
+• Chlorophytum (Spider plant) — tolerant, perfect hanging near an east or bright north-facing window.

-- Epipremnum aureum (Pothos) — fast growing, trailing; works wonderfully on shelves, windowsills, storage ladders.
+• Epipremnum aureum (Pothos) — fast-growing, trailing; works wonderfully on shelves, windowsills, storage ladders.

-- Spathiphyllum ‘Sensation’ — XL version, creates a “freshness island” in the living room.
+• Spathiphyllum ‘Sensation’ — XL version, creates a “freshness island” in the living room.

-- Ficus elastica — glossy leaves, generous volume; a classic for living rooms.
+• Ficus elastica — glossy leaves, generous volume; a classic for living rooms.

 Pro tip

-4. Place them well in your interior
+4. Place them well in your home

 The right location is half the work.
 Think “soft light + air circulation + plant safety.”
+To learn more, check our light and humidity guide.

-- Open shelves: trailing plants break hard lines and soften the space.
+• Open shelves: trailing plants break hard lines and soften the space.

 Visual rhythm